 Increasing demand for imaging systems sparked a 7% jump in orders for healthcare equipment at Philips in the third quarter.
 Much of the gain came from customers in North America, where orders grew by 11% compared with 2% growth elsewhere in the world, leading to hopeful speculation that the extended lull in equipment purchases may finally be coming to a close.

-Pierre-Jean Sivignon, Philips chief financial officer, said the company expected and benefitted from large multiyear deals in… Continue
+Pierre-Jean Sivignon, Philips chief financial officer, said the company expected and benefitted from large multiyear… Continue

 Added by radRounds Radiology Network on October 22, 2010 at 9:30pm —